15 patents in this list

 A floating offshore wind power generation system designed for reduced mooring costs and improved stability.
 The system features a floating body that supports the wind turbine tower and nacelle above the water surface.
 A single mooring member connects the floating body to a seabed anchor point, attaching above the floating body's center of gravity.
 This configuration allows the floating body to rotate around the mooring connection, aligning with wind and waves for increased stability.
 It also lowers construction costs compared to systems with multiple moorings.

-10. Floating Offshore Wind Turbines with Wind-Tracking and Remote Anchoring System
+10. Floating Offshore Wind Turbine System with Counter-Rotating Blade Sets and Remote Dual-Anchor Mechanism

 Gerald L. Barber, 2019